-The new Core Web Vitals update is just around the corner!
+The new Core Web Vitals update was finally released!
 Earlier this year, Google released a product review update that targets only (you guessed it) product review pages, but Core Web Vitals are going to affect every website.
-This new update will be much wider in scope, and no website will be left untouched.
+This new update is much wider in scope, and no website will be left untouched.
 So you’d best be ready.

 You’ve most likely already heard about Core Web Vitals over the past few months – indeed, they have been a major topic since the last year.
 If you have already prepared your site for it, great work!
 If you haven’t, or if you are worried you might still be missing something, then you have come to the right place.
 Let’s look into what exactly Core Web Vitals are, what makes them so global and how to optimize your website for this new Google update.

 What are the Core Web Vitals?